-An alien student who is without lawful immigration status must file an affidavit with the college stating that he or she has filed an application to legalize his/her immigration status, or will file an application as soon as he/she is eligible to do so.
-You may obtain the required form, 'Student Affidavit for Exemption from Nonresident Tuition', in the Admissions Office.
+An alien student who is without lawful immigration status must submit an affidavit to the college stating that he or she has filed an application to legalize his/her immigration status, or will file an application as soon as he/she is eligible to do so.
+You can complete the required, 'Student Affidavit for Exemption from Nonresident Tuition', and return it to the Admissions Office.

 Students who are nonimmigrant (for example, F or B visas, etc.) are not eligible for this exemption.